Let’s Talk About Time Blocking.

 Some people segment the blocks by client or project, while others prefer to compartmentalize by the type of task such as “respond to emails” or “book travel”.

 I know you’re thinking this sounds basic.
 It is.
-But it’s the HABIT that isn’t basic for many busy entrepreneurs.
+But it’s the HABIT that isn’t basic for many busy remote and brick-and-mortar entrepreneurs alike.

 The HABIT of blocking out time to get stuff done is the hard part, not the concept itself.
 But, I promise you, if you pause for ten minutes and block out your day ahead of time, even if it’s only a couple of hours – heck, start with ONE hour each day, and devote that time to a specific set of activities, you will be impressed with how much you can accomplish.